Chinese Studies and Law BA (Hons)

 D:33,M:12

-Pass relevant Access to HE Diploma with 45 Level 3 credits with 33 at Distinction and 12 at Merit and A Level grade B in the relevant Modern Language required for advanced, no language requirement for beginners.
+Pass relevant Access to HE Diploma with 45 Level 3 credits with 33 at Distinction and 12 at Merit and A level in the relevant language at grade B for entry to advanced language; (no subject requirement for entry to beginners' language).

 32

 32 points overall with no score less than 4 or Pass IB Diploma plus 6,5,5 in 3 HL subjects.
-HL grade 5 required in the relevant Modern Language for advanced, no language requirement for beginners.
+HL grade 5 in the relevant language for entry to advanced language; (no subject requirement for entry to beginners' language).

 DDD